-Remuneration for the Company's Directors is determined within Statutory Auditors the maximum remuneration amount resolved at the Annual Gen-Remuneration for the Company's Statutory Auditors is determined eral Meeting of Shareholders held in August 2006, with reference through discussion among Statutory Auditors within the maximum to the policy for determining remuneration for Directors resolved total remuneration, which was fixed at the Ordinary General Meetby the Board of Directors.
-To ensure the independence of Outside ing of Shareholders held in August 2006.
-It takes form of fixed re-Directors, the Company provides no bonuses to them.
-Decisions muneration for each standing and part-time position.
-There are no on remuneration for Directors are made at the Nomination and bonuses for Statutory Auditors.
-Compensation Advisory Committee set up under the Board of
+Remuneration for the Company's Directors is determined within the maximum remuneration amount resolved at the Annual General Meeting of Shareholders held in August 2006, with reference to the policy for determining remuneration for Directors resolved by the Board of Directors.
+To ensure the independence of Outside Directors, the Company provides no bonuses to them.
+Decisions on remuneration for Directors are made at the Nomination and Compensation Advisory Committee set up under the Board of Directors, with the participation of Outside Directors, in order to enhance objectivity and transparency of the decision process for executive remuneration.